olton/freemarker/README.md

 ## Freemarker integration for NodeJS

-This package a wrapper for Apache FreeMarker.
+This package is a wrapper for Apache FreeMarker.
+This version doesn't include fmpp source, only `jar` files:

+- bsh v2.1.1
+- freemarker v2.3.34
+- resolver v1.2
+- imageinfo v1.9

 ## How to use